blog-banner

 Image: Tumisu - Pixabay

-Improving internal communications will foster a more positive work environment: one that is open and transparent.
+Improving internal communications and having conversations around mental health will foster a more positive work environment: one that is open and transparent.
 Communicate to your employees that you are supportive and understanding.
 On one hand, conflicts will be settled sooner since it will be much easier to determine the root of the problem and the appropriate actions to take.
 On the other hand, not denying the symptoms of depression or any other form of the disorder, and not placing blame on the person affected will encourage any affected worker to seek professional help.

 Another option is organizing support groups among co-workers from the same sector to share and support each other with common concerns.
 With the dialogue process, it is essential to feel heard, supported, and to receive an outsider’s point of view.